Exclusivity Clause: What Employers Need to Know

 However, despite the fact that a significant proportion of those who responded to the Government consultation advocated for a general ban on exclusivity clauses unless an employer could show they had a legitimate business reason for enforcing it, such as as protecting intellectual property rights or confidential information, this is not something currently on the horizon.
 The government chose instead to prioritise those in insecure employment, in this way helping individuals hit hardest by the pandemic.

-The legal position is therefore this: exclusivity clauses can continue to be used, and will be legally enforceable, save except where someone is on a zero hours contract and, in due course, where their guaranteed weekly income is equal to or less than the current LEL.
-If you currently have workers, for example, earning less than the LEL, working under a contractual provision that prevents them from working for someone else, once the extended ban on exclusivity clauses comes into effect, these provisions will no longer be enforceable.
+The legal position is therefore this: exclusivity clauses can continue to be used, and may be legally enforceable, except where someone is on a zero hours contract or their guaranteed weekly income is equal to or less than the current LEL.

 Equally, it is important that for those workers for whom an exclusivity clause can be lawfully used, the wording of that clause is sufficiently reasonable in scope so as to be enforceable.
 An exclusivity clause is essentially a restrictive covenant, restricting or prohibiting a person from working for another employer.
 As with other restrictive covenants, these are only enforceable if they are designed to protect a legitimate business interest and are reasonable in scope.
 This means that even if an employee has agreed to work subject to a covenant which restricts or prevents them from working for someone else, it must not be more than is reasonably necessary for the protection of your legitimate business interests.